DheerajMadda/PyTorch_Trainer/README.md

 &emsp;&emsp; □ **Multiple-Inputs-Multiple-Outputs:** The Trainer can train a model that accepts multiple inputs, i.e. torch.tensor(), torch.tensor(), ..., torch.tensor() and produces multiple outputs, i.e tuple(torch.tensor(), torch.tensor(), ..., torch.tensor()).</br>

-- **Learning Rate Scheduler:** The Trainer only supports OneCycleLR scheduler.
-It is a widely used scheduler and unlike StepLR/ MultiStepLR and many other schedulers, it updates the optimizer's learning rate over each batch.
-It is based on a 2018 paper titled "Super-Convergence: Very Fast Training of Neural Networks Using Large Learning Rates" (https://arxiv.org/abs/1708.07120) </br>
+- **Learning Rate Scheduler:** The Trainer supports LR scedulers.
+For example -> OneCycleLR scheduler, which is a widely used scheduler and unlike StepLR/ MultiStepLR and many other schedulers, it updates the optimizer's learning rate over each batch.
+(It is based on a 2018 paper titled "Super-Convergence: Very Fast Training of Neural Networks Using Large Learning Rates, https://arxiv.org/abs/1708.07120) </br>

 - **Metrics:** The trainer supports single or multiple metric(s) by defining it as a dictionary, where key is the metric name and its value should be the metric function. </br>